 Speaking is the most difficult part of learning any language, but there’s no reason to be intimidated.
 If you want to speak German fluently with a good accent, shadowing is the best way to get there.
 Shadowing will get you used to the sounds and patterns of German without the pressure of talking to a native speaker.
-After just a few weeks of practice, you’ll notice your speech is much more fluid and natural and it’s easier to recall German vocabulary and make sentences.
-All you need to get started is a device to record your pronunciation so you can compare it to a native’s.
+After just a few weeks of practice, you’ll notice your speech is much more fluid and natural, and it’s easier to recall German vocabulary and make sentences.
+All you need to get started is a device to record your pronunciation so you can compare it to a native speaker’s.
 You can use any recording software, but I included some recording programs below if you’re unsure what to use.

 Recording Programs